ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 }
 ```

-The two main value that we’re most interested in are the `MyAppDomain` extended class and the C# filename (e.g. `AppDomInject.cs`) as those values will be respectively used as `appDomainManagerType` and `appDomainManagerAssembly` in our trigger methods.
+The two main values that we’re most interested in are the `MyAppDomain` extended class and the C# filename (e.g. `AppDomInject.cs`) as those values will be respectively used as `appDomainManagerType` and `appDomainManagerAssembly` in our trigger methods.
 Talking about trigger methods to elicit our target .NET Framework application to load our arbitrary managed DLL we can abuse two of those:
 - Using a `.config` XLM file
 - Setting up some enviromental variables